 Vegetable juice is packed with nutrients that keep us healthy and helps fight illnesses.
 Recent studies also show that some leafy greens are able to fight cancer cells.
 Regardless if you’re suffering from diabetes or not, green juices are very beneficial.

-According to this article on WebMD, consuming leafy greens such as spinach can help reduce the risk of type 2 diabetes.
+Consuming leafy greens such as spinach can help reduce the risk of type 2 diabetes, according to WebMD.
 This is made possible because of their high concentration of polyphenols and vitamin C. Vegetables reach in manganese are on top of the list as well since they help reduce insulin resistance.

 Not all veggies are beneficial to this suffering with diabetes.
 Just remember these 2 rules when picking your vegetables either to eat or to juice: